krelbel/ALttPMSUShuffler/README.md

   other options), the shuffled MSU pack is generated in a higan-friendly subdirectory "./higan.sfc/"

+- Searches the parent directory of the directory containing the script for all MSU packs to be included in the shuffler by default, but will skip any tracks with "disabled" (case-insensitive) in the directory name or file name; useful for keeping tracks hidden from the shuffler without needing to move them out of the collection entirely.

  Debugging options (not necessary for normal use):

 - This script uses hardlinks instead of copies by default to reduce disk